Most of my fitness clients primarily focus on the muscles that garner the most attention — the biceps, abs, and glutes.

 Why Should You Work the Middle Delts?

-Strengthening the middle delts can also improve posture, as these muscles are crucial in stabilizing the shoulders and keeping them healthy .
+Strengthening the middle delts can also improve posture, as, according to NIH, these muscles are crucial in stabilizing the shoulders and keeping them healthy .

-Targeting the middle delts can improve upper body power and performance in bench and shoulder press exercises.
+In my experience as a trainer, I've found that focusing on the middle delts with my clients significantly improves their upper body power and enhances performance in bench and shoulder press exercises.

 A middle delt workout split should include seated/standing dumbbell lateral raises, lateral cable raises, dumbbell L-raises, and compound exercises like an upright row and strict overhead press.

-Vary the exercises and rep ranges to avoid plateauing and encourage muscle growth while keeping middle deltoid workouts fresh, interesting, and effective .
+According to NIH, varying the exercises and rep ranges can help avoid plateauing and encourage muscle growth while keeping middle deltoid workouts fresh, interesting, and effective .

 Aim to perform 3–4 sets of 8–12 reps for each exercise, with 60–90 seconds of rest between sets.